rabbibotton/clog/OCICL.md

 run of "ocicl latest" updates your project dependecies.

 Once installed either in an empty new project dir or existing project do:
-(Do not call your project clog, creates asdf circular dependecies.)
+(Do not call your project clog, that creates an asdf circular dependecy.)

 ```
 ocicl setup > init
 ocicl install clog
 ```
+Note for Windows: unzip https://rabbibotton.github.io/clog/clogframe.zip for
+                  needed dlls in directory

 Then start to dev with the CLOG Builder:

 ```
 sbcl --userinit init --eval "(asdf:load-system :clog/tools)" --eval "(clog-tools:clog-builder :port 0 :app t)"

+and after first run can use "bash run-ocicl" (or chmod 775 run-oicl to make the batch file executable)
 ```
 (or replace ecl for sbcl)